jackrobertscott/authpack-client-190806/documents/api/Themes.md

 Options.

-- name `string`: full name.
+- name `string`: a nice theme name.
-- email `string`: valid email address.
-- themename `string`: unique code.
+- code `string`: used to identify theme in code.
-- password `string`: encrypted string.
+- description `string`: describe the theme you created.
-- avatar `File?`: a JavaScript [File](https://developer.mozilla.org/en-US/docs/Web/API/File) object.
 - data `object?`: developer assigned attributes.

 Returns.